arcnet-cyber/linux-program-installer/README.md

 # linux-program-installer
 a cross platform program installer designed for beginners to get used to linux

-Im still currently testing it across different platforms but it potentally should work on the package managers below

 ## Implemented Package Managers and Distros
 - Pacman